Genital Herpes Treatment

 Order Your Genital Herpes Treatment Online

 Our Australian registered doctors can issue a script for your prescribed genital herpes medication.
-Fill in an online assessment and our doctor will evaluate your suitability for our service.
+Fill in an online assessment and have a brief consultation with our doctor who will evaluate your suitability for our service.

 What is Genital Herpes?

 Genital herpes is a sexually transmitted infection (STI) caused by two types of herpes simplex virus (HSV).
 Once contracted, the condition remains with you for life although, you may not always display symptoms or be infectious.

 Herpes will go through phases of dormancy and outbreak.
 When dormant you will get no symptoms and have little risk of spreading the virus.
 When the infection is active you will likely display symptoms and become infectious to others.

 Herpes simplex virus 1 (HSV-1) is commonly responsible for cold sores, although it may cause genital herpes if a blister is exposed to the genitals during oral sex.

 Herpes simplex virus 2 (HSV-2) is the primary virus responsible for genital herpes.

 Genital herpes is very common, affecting up to 1 in 8 sexually active Australians.